Overriding rule group actions in Amazon WAF - Amazon WAF, Amazon Firewall Manager, and Amazon Shield Advanced

 Note

 This is not a good option for testing the rules in a rule group, because it doesn't alter how Amazon WAF evaluates the rule group itself.
 It only affects how Amazon WAF handles results that are returned to the web ACL from the rule group evaluation.
-If you want to test the rules in a rule group, use the option described in the preceding section, Rule action overrides.
+If you want to test the rules in a rule group, use the option described in the preceding section, Rule group rule action overrides.

 When you override the rule group action to Count, Amazon WAF processes the rule group evaluation normally.